nopsys/CogNOS/README.md

 [Click here](Documentation/buildOSx.md) for dependency instructions in OSx

 #### 4. Build CogNOS:

 Currently, this consists of two steps:
 1. Translating Slang sources to C
 2. Build them.

+For the first step you can just run `./scripts/buildSources.sh`.
+By default this will generate the jit version of a Spur Cog 64 bits VM.
+In case you prefer to work with an interpret just run `./scripts/buildSources.sh interpreter`.

-While we are trying to automate the first step, you'll still need to do some manual work.
-Open the VMMaker image from a terminal, like this:
+Alternatively, you can generate the source manually.
+This means open the VMMaker image from a terminal, like this:

     cd opensmalltalk-vm/image